 In this way, the negligence standard intersects with both federal and state regulation.
 Reasonable people running a bus company would know to follow all applicable regulations.
 Failure to follow those regulations is a breach of reasonable care.

-In negligence cases, plaintiffs are entitled to compensation for their medical bills, pain and suffering, lost wages, and other damages they may have sustained because of an accident.
+In negligence cases, plaintiffs are entitled to compensation for their medical bills, pain and suffering, lost wages, and other damages they may have sustained because of an Arizona bus accident.
 Jury verdicts for accidents involving buses can vary.
 Bus crashes that result in only minor injuries will have relatively small jury awards.
 But more major injuries result in higher awards.
 Cases in which someone is killed in a bus crash generally result in the highest jury awards.
-Outlined below are some recent Arizona jury verdicts for cases involving buses.
+Outlined below are some recent Arizona bus accident jury verdicts.

 |Case Citation||Summary of facts||Jury Award|